Service Projects

 Theodore Buerck Scholarship

-Four-year scholarships ($2,000 per year) for two recipients chosen from among Unsung Heroes.
-Matched by UofL, Bellarmine, and Spalding.
-Paid from bequest to Rotary Fund designated for scholarships.
+We provide renewable four-year scholarships ($2,000 per year) for two recipients chosen from among Unsung Hero finalist applicants, which are matched with funds from either UofL, Bellarmine, or Spalding.
+Paid from bequest to Rotary Fund from former member Theodore Buerck.

 Educational Justice